 The degree of diastasis recti may decline following childbirth, but it almost always won’t disappear completely on its own.

-In a nutshell, the weak and unsupported abdominal muscles are what’s behind the noticeable tummy pooch post-pregnancy, or why you can look like a few months pregnant even after giving birth.
+In a nutshell, the weak and unsupported abdominal muscles are what’s behind the noticeable postpartum belly, or why you can look like a few months pregnant even after giving birth.

 Now that you have a clearer picture of the two unwanted body composition changes following pregnancy — excess fat storage and loose, weak abdominal muscles —let’s take a look at the possible steps to help restore (and even improve on) your pre-baby body composition.

-Breastfeeding and body composition are probably the last things you'd ever link together, but as it turns out, there's a growing body of research showing that there may be a relationship.
+Breastfeeding and weight loss are probably the last things you’d ever link together, but as it turns out, there’s a growing body of research showing that there may be a relationship.
 One of the most striking comes from Denmark, where an epidemiological study suggested that breastfeeding could eliminate reasonable weight gain (defined as 12 kg, or about 26.5 pounds) in six months of breastfeeding.

 These findings are further corroborated by the results of an American study comparing body fat loss between exclusively breastfeeding and mixed feeding mothers.
 The researchers found that exclusively breastfeeding promotes greater body fat loss than mixed feeding among mothers during the first 12 weeks following childbirth.